 So, both ends of the market have been affected by changes in price and legislation in recent years.

-In reality the volume of sales in the South East has remained strong.
+The volume of sales in the South East has remained strong.
 People still need to move, so well priced, well marketed properties have found buyers.

 What we now have is a surplus of buyers who would like to move, but haven’t had enough properties to choose from, and sellers who are waiting for the right time to achieve the best price for their property.

-So, what to do?
 We now have more political certainty, so it’s widely expected the market will see more sales in 2020, with the backlog of people who postponed moving over the last two years coming to the market.

 If you’re ready to move house, go ahead and put your house on the market.
 If it’s well priced and well marketed, it will sell.
 Call us if you’re thinking of marketing and selling your property.